 We rely upon the ability, expertise, judgment, discretion, integrity and good faith of our senior management team, including our Chief Executive Officer, Chief Scientific Officer and other key executives.
 Our success is dependent upon our personnel and our ability to recruit, retain and train high quality employees.
 We must continue to recruit, retain and motivate management and other employees sufficient to maintain our current business and support our projected growth.
 The loss of services of any members of our key management team could have a material adverse effect on our business.
-The ongoing COVID-19 pandemic has increased employment changes in many industries, including ours.
+The COVID-19 pandemic increased employment changes in many industries, including ours.
 We cannot predict with certainty how, if at all, this may impact SIGA.

 On January 17, 2023, we announced that Phillip Gomez had provided notice of his intention to retire as our Chief Executive Officer and a member of our Board in 2023.
-The Board has initiated a search for Dr. Gomez's successor, and Dr. Gomez is expected to remain in his current role as Chief Executive Officer until his successor commences service as Chief Executive Officer of the Company.
-The search for and transition to a new Chief Executive Officer may result in disruptions to our business and uncertainty among our customers, employees and investors, which could adversely impact our business and results of operations.
+On January 26, 2024, Dr. Gomez retired from the Company and on January 27, 2024, Dr. Diem Nguyen commenced her term as Chief Executive Officer.
+As a general matter, the transition could result in uncertainty or disruption to our business, which could adversely impact our business and results of operations.